fcdoc/doc/en/flashduty/mixin/instant_messaging/wecom.md

 ---
-brief: By integrating a third-party enterprise WeChat application, the capability to receive and respond to alerts within the enterprise WeChat client is realized
+brief: By integrating third-party applications with Enterprise WeChat, the capability to receive and respond to alerts within the Enterprise WeChat client is achieved
 ---

 # Enterprise WeChat Integration

-By integrating a third-party enterprise WeChat application, the capability to receive and respond to alerts within the enterprise WeChat client is realized.
+By integrating third-party applications with Enterprise WeChat, the capability to receive and respond to alerts within the Enterprise WeChat client is achieved.

 ## 1. Install the Application